-Native American pottery sherds, shell beads, and stone flakes continue to be found in the feature as do bandolier cylinders, gunpowder containers worn by the colonists on a belt (bandolier) slung over one shoulder.
+Native American pottery sherds, shell beads, and stone flakes continue to be found in the feature as do bandolier cylinders, or gunpowder containers worn by the colonists on a belt (bandolier) slung over one shoulder.
 The firing mechanism for a snaphaunce musket was recently found, albeit heavily rusted and almost unrecognizable.
-Conservation techniques such as electrolysis and air abrasion should go a long way in restoring some semblance of its original appearance (An example of a conserved snaphaunce mechanism can be found here.).
-A piece of jewelry just excavated from the feature appears to be a member of at least a two piece set.
+Conservation techniques such as electrolysis and air abrasion should go a long way in restoring some semblance of its original appearance.
+A piece of jewelry just excavated from the feature appears to be a member of at least a two-piece set.
 The object consists of a glass heart-shaped bead with a green-stained bone bead above it.
 A more complete, nearly-identical version was found in August 2006 in a pit used for shelter in the earliest days of the fort.
 Perhaps the most interesting artifact to be discovered in the past week is a child’s copper alloy whistle.
 On one end of the whistle is a piece of coral used as a teething stick.
 A loop on the whistle was used to attach it to a ribbon or chain to hang around the baby’s neck.
 The whistle is heavily corroded and will soon be subjected to the conservation process.